DigitalNTT-Soul/cse210-05/README.md

 There are some rules to this game and are listed as follows:

-- The secret word is reandoly chosen from a list.
+- The secret word is randomly chosen from a list.
 - The player guesses a letter in the puzzle.
 - If the guess is correct, the letter is revealed.
 - The player guesses if the next one will be higher or lower.